Release Process - How and When Changes are Made

 The developers work on tickets throughout the release week.
 Proposed code or database changes are developed and tested, then committed to a development (testing) branch of the code.

 On Wednesday, we update a test copy of each site with all new changes.
 Each ticket is tested by someone other than the developer who made the change.
-Support staff and developers participate in testing.
+Support staff participate in testing if math and other hard things are not involved.
 Any issues that arise are either fixed and re-tested, or the change is rolled back for additional work in the next release week.

-After ticket testing is finished, we run a series of unit tests.
-Each unit test checks a distinct piece of code or feature like "can a case profile be displayed", "can an event be created", etc.
+After ticket testing is finished, we run a series of unit tests (currently over 8,200 if you are curious).
+Each unit test checks a distinct piece of code or feature like (horribly oversimplified) "can a case profile be displayed", "can an event be created", etc.

 After unit tests pass, we update test copies of 3 sites, including an online intake site.
-Several of us then create an intake, open, close, and re-open a case, enter time, and run reports.
+Several humans then create an intake, open, close, and re-open a case, enter time, and run reports on the 3 sites.
 For the online intake site, we do an application, transfer it, then review and accept it on the site it was transferred to.
 This also tests the electronic case transfer feature used to transfer cases between different organizations (not just online intakes).
 Any issues are dealt with, and if code changes are needed, the testing sites are updated again and re-tested.

 Demo Sites are Updated